plone/training/testing/testing_robot.rst

 Excercise 3
 +++++++++++

-Last test with javascripts: try to click something.
+Last test with javascripts: try to simulate clicks.

 - Autotoc pattern can also be used for generate tabs.
 - Check that clicking tabs, will be rendered different pieces of dom.